TL;DR: Sole founders face an uphill battle compared to co-founding teams. And if you are a sole founder, you still need a team; minions aren’t enough.

 It’s important to note, that at that company they all trusted each other.
 Each person had an area of responsibility.
 The CEO only made the final call on the big stuff and when needed.
 Not on all decisions.

 When I was a VC a question I liked to ask was “Who is the CEO?”
 If they stared at each other I knew they had not had that talk yet.
 It’s a red flag.
 It also made me laugh as I knew.
 I liked asking that questions for fun to see if things got awkward to amuse myself.

 Every person, even with general alignment is going to have a slightly different vision and priorities.
 Startups are constantly on a deadline and decisions need to be made.
-Whilst you don’t have anyone second guessing you in a constructive manner, you can just make a call and execute.
+Whilst you don’t have anyone second-guessing you in a constructive manner, you can just make a call and execute.

 How do you get insight without cofounders and before you have hired some grey hair, though?
-In the absence of having other smart cofounders, sole founders will tend to draw ideas from advisors and then decide what to do.
+In the absence of other smart cofounders, sole founders will tend to draw ideas from advisors and then decide what to do.
 Obviously, no one is right all of the time, but done is better than perfect.
-What kills a startup faster than anything else is slow and poor decision making.
+What kills a startup faster than anything else is slow and poor decision-making.

 You are forced to learn more

 When your startup is working and you are growing, it is incredible how much you learn and grow throughout the process.
 A sole founder is ultimately responsible for everything, not just the parts you are proficient at or enjoy.
-Fundraising, accounting, sales, marketing, HR, operations you need to be across it all.
+Fundraising, accounting, sales, marketing, HR, and operations you need to be across it all.
 Whenever there is a problem, there’s no one else to deal with it.
 Take a look in the mirror buddy, it’s you!